What Can I Do With an Associate’s Degree?

 Student often find that an associate degree in the liberal arts and sciences can open up a variety of opportunities.
 With this type of degree, they’ll be able to pursue a number of different careers, including teaching, social work, and even law.

 In addition, if they decide to continue their education and earn a bachelor’s degree, they’ll find that they have a number of options open to them.
-The average salary for someone with an associate degree in the liberal arts and sciences is $53,267.
+The average salary for someone with an associate degree in the liberal arts and sciences is $54,000 according to BLS.

 6. Nursing